11BelowStudio/HECC-IT/Technical Documentation/Backblast.md

 that the player 'watches' in here is supposed to be a bit of drip-fed exposition/foreshadowing for what is going to happen rather shortly, to try to build up some tension, and make the player feel a bit curious about what exactly is supposed to be happening next.
-The actual explanation with the bikers was lovingly influenced by a scene towards the end of *Zero Escape: Virtue's Last Reward*[1] where a very similar explanation is used towards the end to explain the physics of that game's reality.
+The actual explanation with the bikers was lovingly influenced by a scene towards the end of *Virtue's Last Reward*[1] where a very similar explanation is used towards the end to explain the physics of that game's reality.
 In that game, it's presented as a hypothetical, but, in this game's overall lore, the events discussed by this cartoon happened to the character of Dr Albert.